steveharoz/research_approach/README.md

 # Decision timing

-All data collection and analyses will either be preregistered or explicitly described as "exploratory" or "descriptive".
+Decisions about methods, analyses, and exclusion criteria will be made prior to looking at results.
+HARKing (hypothesizing after results are known), "data peeking", and Q.R.P.s (questionable research practices) will be avoided.
+To that end, all data collection and analyses will either be preregistered or explicitly described as "exploratory" or "descriptive".
 Any devations from a preregistration will be noted in the manuscript.
 An experiment that is preregistered must report the preregistration in the paper.

-Preregistered data collection is more ideal because reporting exploratory results must be very carefully hedged and is less credible.
+Preregistered data collection is more ideal because exploratory results are less credible and must be very carefully hedged.

 # Shared research artifacts